Updated March 30, 2020

 - Taxpayers who are expecting refunds should file well before the July 15 deadline to accelerate their receipt of refunds.

 - Many state taxing authorities have adopted the revised Federal due date for filing and payment, however, some states are still reacting.
-As of March 23, Massachusetts, New Hampshire, and New York had not postponed their filing dates.
+Massachusetts and New York have extended their April 15 payment and filing dates to July 15, 2020.

 If you have questions about the tax laws, please reach out to the Fiduciary Trust tax department through your Investment Officer, or contact John Morey, Head of Client Service (617-292-6799 or firstname.lastname@example.org).